AvaloniaUI/Avalonia/CONTRIBUTING.md

 - It causes the reviewer to get distracted by unrelated changes
 - It makes finding the cause of any later issue more difficult (blame/bisect is made more difficult)
 - As the code churns, style issues will be resolved anyway

+Separate PRs for style issues may be accepted if agreed with the core team in advance.

 ### Style